Robert-van-Engelen/ForthMSX/doc/words.md

 read and interpret Forth source code from file "name", if the file was not already included;
-this also adds file name with a leading space to the dictionary to assert inclusion;
+this also adds file name with a leading '~' to the dictionary to assert inclusion;
 beware of vocabulary definitions crossings
 (other vocabulary DEFINITIONS after markers also get deleted and corrupt their vocabulary)